2025 Annual Report

 Our commitments to equity, care, and respect shape how we work.
 We believe the strongest solutions are built alongside the educators and communities they serve.

 Our work is strongest when it is collaborative.
 Through intentional co-design with districts, partners, and educators, we developed and piloted new learning experiences grounded in local context and emerging needs.
-Our team provided professional learning institute in Costa Rica for teachers, administrators and government leaders.
+Our team provided a professional learning institute in Costa Rica for teachers, administrators and government leaders.
 During our 3-day workshop, we created a draft storyline of a sustainability unit.

 Improving Through Research